-OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE. / Copyright (c) 1988, 1989, 1990, 1991, 1992, 1993, 1994, 1995, 1996, 1997, 2000 The Regents of the University of California.
+IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

+- Copyright (c) 1988, 1989, 1990, 1991, 1992, 1993, 1994, 1995, 1996, 1997, 2000 - The Regents of the University of California.
 All rights reserved.

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that: (1) source code distributions retain the above copyright notice and this paragraph in its entirety, (2) distributions including binary code include the above copyright notice and this paragraph in its entirety in the documentation or other materials provided with the distribution, and (3) all advertising materials mentioning features or use of this software display the following acknowledgement: ''This product includes software developed by the University of California, Lawrence Berkeley Laboratory and its contributors."
-Neither the name of the University nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
-THIS SOFTWARE IS PROVIDED ''AS IS" AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE Support for splitting captures into multiple files with a maximum file size: Copyright (c) 2001 Seth Webster <swebster@sst.ii.mit.edu> /</swebster@sst.ii.mit.edu> trace-cmd GNU GENERAL PUBLIC LICENSE Version 2, June 1991 Copyright (C) 1989, 1991 Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
-The applications are licensed under the GNU General Public License 2.0 (see COPYING) and the libraries are licensed under the GNU Lesser General Public License 2.1 (See COPYING.LIB). ubi-utils GNU GENERAL PUBLIC LICENSE Version 2, June 1991 Copyright (C) 1989, 1991 Free Software Foundation, Inc. 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
-Copyright (c) International Business Machines Corp., 2006 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+- Redistribution and use in source and binary forms, with or without - modification, are permitted provided that: (1) source code distributions - retain the above copyright notice and this paragraph in its entirety, (2) - distributions including binary code include the above copyright notice and - this paragraph in its entirety in the documentation or other materials - provided with the distribution, and (3) all advertising materials mentioning - features or use of this software display the following acknowledgement: - ''This product includes software developed by the University of California, - Lawrence Berkeley Laboratory and its contributors."
+Neither the name of - the University nor the names of its contributors may be used to endorse - or promote products derived from this software without specific prior - written permission. - THIS SOFTWARE IS PROVIDED ''AS IS" AND WITHOUT ANY EXPRESS OR IMPLIED - WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF - MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

+- Support for splitting captures into multiple files with a maximum

+- file size:

+- Copyright (c) 2001

+- Seth Webster <swebster@sst.ll.mit.edu>

+trace-cmd

+Copyright (C) 1989, 1991 Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+The applications are licensed under the GNU General Public License 2.0 (see COPYING) and the libraries are licensed under the GNU Lesser General Public License 2.1 (See COPYING.LIB).